The Essential CMMS Implementation Guide: Best Practices and Challenges When Putting a Computerized Maintenance Management System Into Action

 Before Implementing a New CMMS

-The first steps in CMMS implementation happen before CMMS software is even selected.
+The first steps in CMMS implementation happen before your CMMS software is even selected.

 While it may be tempting to save time and jump right into the first good-looking CMMS you find, a solid plan will create a more error-free end product.
 Trust us, the time and money saved from a lack of troubleshooting will ultimately be worth it.

-There are some crucial details to plan prior to CMMS implementation, including:
+Here are some important details to plan prior to CMMS implementation.

 #1.
 Scope Out the Project

-First, it helps to figure out the goals of your CMMS:
+This helps to figure out the goals of your CMMS.
+Consider:

 • What does the facility want to track?